Fully funded training for SMEs

 Effective leadership is an essential part of any well run organisation.
 Whether you are a care home striving to achieve excellence, a charity that’s hard pressed for cash or a small business looking to grow for the future, your chances of success will be improved with effective leadership.

-- Resolving customer service problems and customer complaints
+- Understanding customers, resolving customer service problems and customer complaints (one day programme)

 Identifying and controlling food allergy risks